rbricheno/TTN-environment-monitor/README.md

 Firstly, you should install the Arduino IDE from the Arduino website (https://www.arduino.cc/en/main/software).

-Then you should create a The Things Network account on the website (https://account.thethingsnetwork.org/register).
+Then you should create a The Things Network account on their website (https://account.thethingsnetwork.org/register).

 After this, you will need to register your application at https://console.thethingsnetwork.org/applications/add.
 Here, you need to fill in the application ID and description.
 You can just make things up for both of these fields.